About Me

 It was a sense of fair play that started me again.
 I’d been researching the British Cavalry of the Georgian and Regency periods (don’t ask – it’s a long story) and found that not one historian had a good word to say about them.

-I read more and more, coming up against the same old ‘galloping at everything’ attitude to horsemen – no -one seemed to have put the all the circumstances of the so-called ‘cavalry disasters’ under the microscope.
+I read more and more, continually meeting the same old ‘galloping at everything’ attitude to horsemen – no -one seemed to have put the all the circumstances of so-called ‘cavalry disasters’ under a microscope.

-So I started to write the story of these men, and I’m still writing it.’
+So I started a story based on the lives of two of these men.
+And I’m still writing it.’

 Jonathan Hopkins lives and works in the Vale of Glamorgan in South Wales.
-A keen rider, having done a variety of jobs he spent the last ten years as a professional saddle fitter and is Chairman of a BHS afilliated Riding Club.
+A keen rider, having done a variety of jobs he has spent the last twelve years as a professional saddle fitter and is Chairman of a BHS affiliated Riding Club.

 In November 2010 he gave a lecture to the Napoleonic Association Annual Conference entitled ‘Researching and Writing a Historical Novel.’